Be-Secure/BLIman/CONTRIBUTING.md

 # BLIman Contribution Guidelines

-Welcome to BLIman a Be-Secure community initiative for setting up [BeSLab] (https://github.com/Be-Secure/BeSLab)used by security analysts to assess open source Projects, AI Models, Model Datasets etc.
+Welcome to BLIman a Be-Secure community initiative for setting up [BeSLab](https://github.com/Be-Secure/BeSLab) used by security analysts to assess open source Projects, AI Models, Model Datasets etc.

 You are here which means you intented to contributing to this project.
 So, thanks for considering contributing to this project.
 Hope this guide will help you to start your good first contribution to the project.